 1911: The Burkhart Block at the southeast corner of Main and Washington is built.
 Tenants included the Oswego State Bank on the corner and the Oswego Post Office the next-door south.
 The third storefront was occupied by the Chicago Telephone Company for their switchboard.

-1915: The Oswego School District acquires the Methodist-Episcopal Church building at Jackson and Polk streets for use as a school.
+1915: The Oswego School District acquires the Methodist-Episcopal Church building at Jackson and Polk streets for use as a large one-room school from the church’s former board of trustees for $350.

 1917: Local barber Gus Voss and real estate agent John Herren combine to build a new brick commercial building at the southwest corner of Main and Washington streets.